-Upon reimmersing myself in a positive community, I was finally able to feel complete again.
+Upon reimmersing myself in positive communities, I was finally able to feel complete again.
 I came to understand how this had improved me as a person and helped me find purpose in my life.
-Being part of different organizations allowed me to meet and connect with much more people than basketball.
-I was able to learn the different cultures of people, their perspectives on certain matters, and observe their ways of living.
-Concurrently, adopting the ones I find most beneficial and righteous.
-Ultimately, this shaped me into a more insightful and open-minded person.
-Furthermore, it allowed me to build a positive network of friends throughout Indonesia.
+Being part of different organizations allowed me to meet and connect with many more people than basketball.
+I was able to learn about different cultures, their perspectives, observe their ways of living, and concurrently, adopting the ones I find most beneficial and righteous.
+Ultimately, this shaped me into a more insightful and open-minded person and allowed me to build a positive network of friends throughout Indonesia.

 I aspire to study abroad at an institution with a diverse student body so that I may interact and connect with diverse people from around the world, learning something new from each one of them while developing myself as an individual.

+Hi Samuel:

+I think this is almost good to go.

+My suggestion is to limit verbose sentences and keep your sentences concise.
+Limit the use of prepositions and read over your whole essay for any redundancy.
+In addition, you might want to limit using incomplete sentences.

+Great work, all the best!

+Thalia